raphaelleroffo/raphaelleroffo.github.io/_posts/2022-01-23-advanced-tutorial5.md

 ### 4.5 Children under 5

-This dataset is already a raster data - in the right format.
-We only need to reclassify it.
-To figure out the best class breaks, we can explore the layer that was clipped to London extent (you may not have kept it, it's ok you can simply read this step).
+This dataset is already a raster data - in the right format. **Our criteria for this variable is that we want to prioritize areas with a high density of children under 5.
+Areas with the highest number of children will be attributed a high score, and areas with few hildren a low score.** To come up with this reclassificaiton, we first need to figure out the best class breaks.
+This can be done by exploring the population density layer that was clipped to London extent (you may not have kept it, it's ok you can simply read this step to understand the approach).

 When looking at the histogram, it is difficult to come up with clear values for our class breaks.

 <img src="../../../../docs/assets/images/adv5-32.png" width="800">